-Based on the Audit Committee's discussions with management and the independent accountants, the Audit Committee's review of the representation of management and the report of the independent accountants to the Audit Committee, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2002 for filing with the Securities and Exchange Commission.
+Based on the Audit Committee's discussions with management and the independent auditors, the Audit Committee's review of the representation of management and the report of the independent auditors to the Audit Committee, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2003 for filing with the SEC.

-THE AUDIT AND FINANCE COMMITTEE STEVEN ROSENBERG (Chairman) MICHAEL H. KALKSTEIN STANLEY ZINBERG, M.D.
+THE AUDIT COMMITTEE STEVEN ROSENBERG (Chairman) MICHAEL H. KALKSTEIN STANLEY ZINBERG, M.D.